Zanzibar Travel Guide: 10 Essential Experiences You Can't Miss

 Culture, History, and Architecture

-Eat at Beach House Zanzibar for a more refined menu, stylish décor, and beautiful sea views right on the Stone Town waterfront.
-It’s a great spot for a sunset drink or a relaxed dinner, offering everything from fresh seafood to creative cocktails—all with a more upscale, polished feel than most places in town.
+For food, eat at Beach House Zanzibar for a refined menu, stylish decor, and beautiful sea views right on the Stone Town waterfront.
+It's a great spot for a sunset drink or a relaxed dinner, with everything from fresh seafood to creative cocktails.

 8. Prison Island & Nakupenda Beach